Insoles For Tibialis Posterior Tendinopathy

 Insoles (orthotics) play a crucial role in both preventing and treating tibialis posterior tendinopathy.
 They help to support the arch, reduce overpronation, and redistribute pressure more evenly across the foot.
 By offloading the stressed tendon, insoles reduce strain and allow healing.

-Custom or well-fitted insoles can also improve foot alignment and biomechanics during movement, lowering the risk of the condition recurring.
-In some cases, insoles are combined with supportive footwear, physical therapy, or bracing for optimal recovery and long-term prevention.
+Custom or well-fitted insoles also improve foot alignment and biomechanics during movement.
+This lowers the risk of the injury recurring.
+Often Ultimate Performance Insoles combined with supportive footwear, physical therapy, or bracing is optimal for recovery and long-term prevention.

 If the tendon is already inflamed, insoles can help manage symptoms while the tendon heals.
 If used early—especially in people with flat feet—they may prevent the condition from developing in the first place.